mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

    />
   ```

-- The `toolbarPlaceholder` and `toolbarFormat` props have been moved to the `toolbar` component props slot:
+- The `toolbarPlaceholder` and `toolbarFormat` props have been moved to the `toolbar` component slots props:

   ```diff
    <DatePicker